 Securing our nation’s chemical sector infrastructure is crucial to our economic prosperity, national security, and public health and safety.

-CISA has developed voluntary and regulatory programs and resources to help stakeholders—private industry, public sector, and law enforcement—secure chemical facilities from many threats: cyberattacks, biohazards, insider threats, and theft and diversion for use in chemical or explosive weapons.
-Enhancing security and resilience across the chemical sector requires a collaborative effort.
+Enhancing security and resilience across the chemical industry requires a collaborative effort.
+To this end, CISA has developed voluntary and regulatory programs and resources to help stakeholders—private industry, public sector, and law enforcement—secure chemical facilities from many threats: cyberattacks, biohazards, insider threats, and theft and diversion for use in chemical or explosive weapons.